📅 Book an Appointment

 • Get those endorphins flowing by doing some exercise!
 Even a bit of time outside can be of great help.

 • Set aside time just for relaxation.
-Look up a mediation, take a yoga class, take a walk outside or do some mindful colouring!
+Look up a meditation, take a yoga class, take a walk outside or do some mindful colouring!
 Try to take at least 15 minutes a day for a mindful activity and give your brain and body time to unwind.

 • Sleep restores and heals your body, helps you function at your best, and is a necessary part of reducing stress.
 Most adults who get less than eight hours of sleep experience higher stress levels.
 Some ways you can improve your sleep are: